Strongly universal string hashing is fast: Implementations in C

 \section{Implementations in C}

-We implemented the following hash functions: \begin{itemize} \item \textsc{Multilinear}: $h(s)=m_{1} + \sum_{i=1}^{n} m_{i+1} s_{i}$ \item \textsc{Multilinear}~(2-by-2): $h(s)=m_{1} + \sum_{i=1}^{n/2} m_{2i} s_{2i-1}+ s_{2i} m_{2i+1}$ \item \textsc{Multilinear-HM}: $h(s)=m_{1} + \sum_{i=1}^{n/2} (m_{2i} + s_{2i-1})(s_{2i} + m_{2i+1})$ \end{itemize} For simplicity we assume that the number of characters ($n$) is even.
+We implemented the following hash functions: \begin{itemize} \item \textsc{Multilinear}:\\$h(s)=m_{1} + \sum_{i=1}^{n} m_{i+1} s_{i}$\\ \item \textsc{Multilinear}~(2-by-2):\\ $h(s)=m_{1} + \sum_{i=1}^{n/2} m_{2i} s_{2i-1}+ s_{2i} m_{2i+1}$\\ \item \textsc{Multilinear-HM}:\\ $h(s)=m_{1} + \sum_{i=1}^{n/2} (m_{2i} + s_{2i-1})(s_{2i} + m_{2i+1})$ \end{itemize} For simplicity we assume that the number of characters ($n$) is even.
 Following a common convention, we write the unsigned 32-bit and 64-bit integer data types as \texttt{uint32} and \texttt{uint64}.
 The variable \texttt{p} is a pointer to the initial value of the string whereas \texttt{endp} is a pointer to the location right after the last 32-bit character of the \emph{string}.
 The variable \texttt{m} is a pointer to the 64-bit random numbers.
 (When using 63-bit random numbers as allowed by Theorem~\ref{thm:multilinearisstrong}, the right shifts should be by 31 instead.
 In practice, we use 64-bit numbers.)
 On some compilers and processors, it was useful to disable SSE2: under GNU~GCC we can achieve this result with function attributes (e.g.\ by preceding the function declaration by \verb+__attribute__ ((__target__ ("no-sse2")))+).

 \lstset{language=C, showstringspaces=false, breaklines, emph={p}, emphstyle={\textbf}, emph={[2]endp}, emphstyle={[2]\textbf}, emph={[3]m}, emphstyle={[3]\textbf}, emph={[4]sum}, emphstyle={[4]\textbf}, emph={[5]uint32}, emphstyle={[5]\textbf}, emph={[6]uint64}, emphstyle={[6]\textbf}, emph={[7]__m128i}, emphstyle={[7]\textbf} }